New Missouri Driver Licenses and Nondriver Identification Cards FAQs

 You should receive your driver license or nondriver license within 7 to 10 business days.

-If the U.S. Postal Service cannot deliver your license to the address you provided, it will be returned to the Missouri Department of Revenue.
+If the U.S. Postal Service cannot deliver your license to the address you provided, it may be returned to the Missouri Department of Revenue.
 The Department will hold the card for 60 days.
 If you do not contact us within 60 days indicating you did not receive the license or card, it will be destroyed.
-You may contact the Department at 573-526-2407 or firstname.lastname@example.org for assistance.
+You may contact the Department at 573-526-2407 or email@example.com for assistance.

 It’s a paper document with the same identifying information and photo that will be on your permanent license.
 The state seal and the word “TEMPORARY” are printed with temperature-sensitive ink that fades with exposure to warmth.
 Use it like a normal license or nondriver license.
 Click here to review the new formats and security features.

 Yes.
 The temporary document for a non-commercial permit or license is only valid for 30 days from the date of issuance.
 The expiration date is printed on it.

 The temporary document for a commercial license or permit is valid for 45 days from the date of issuance.

 While the majority of licenses should be received in the mail within 10 working days, some transaction types require additional time for review or processing.